SAPH1TE/SAPH1TE/README.md

   - Animate the banner?
   - Perhaps add a guest book for people on my profile to sign?
   - Include the entirety of undertale CH1 that the user can play? (jk)
+  - Reformat on how all of the markdown and html is organized
   - Have Fun :D

   =========================